370: No Such Thing As George Clooney In A Blackcurrant Suit

 The thing that the researchers say is it could have implications for the welfare of children because it means that if a female child is crying, you might give it less attention than if a male child is crying.

 Oh, this is why we have man flu, then clearly, because boys are so used to being given attention they don't need.
-Or, you know, then they grow up to be like, oh, I've got a little cough.
+You know, then they grow up to be like, oh, I've got a little cough.

-Whereas girls are like, yeah, girls will go to work with like headless because they're like spines.
-It's just a scratch.
+It's the flu.
+Whereas girls are like, yeah, girls will go to work with like headless because they're like spine.

-But like, is there a difference?
+But, like, is there a difference?
 Did do you find there was a difference once you had children, Athena, where like you hear a baby crying and like a bit of you dies?
-Yes.
 Yes, or does it sound lovely?

-But sometimes you go out in public and there'll be a baby that sounds like your baby, and that baby will make you lactate because it'll just have a similar pitch or a sound, right?
+Because when it's your what's really funny is babies have unique cries, they all do, but sometimes you go out in public and there'll be a baby that sounds like your baby, and that baby will make you lactate because it will just have a similar pitch or a sound, right?

-And I'll be like, oh, that sounds like, that sounds like one of my kids.
-And then it's, oh, dearie me, here we go again.
+And I'll be like, oh, that sounds like that sounds like one of my kids.
+And then it's like, oh, dearie, me, here we go again.

 I forgot my pads.

-So they'll, and it's just by like having the nipples stimulated very often.
-Women who have had a baby before at some point, they'll just lactate again so they can nurse their infants.
+so they'll and it's just by like having the nipples stimulated very often women who have had a baby before at some point they'll just lactate again so they can nurse their infants or your friend who's had a baby once can nurse the infant interest

 And the fathers, when they're doing it, which will be about 50% of the time, they will let the baby suckle on their nipples.
 So when the baby needs comforting, it just suckles on its father's teeth.